kursatacikgoz/e-commerce/README.md

 <h1>What was done in this project? </h1>

 In summary, this project is the conversion of non-dynamic html templates prepared for admin and e-commerce into dynamic php codes.
-There are English and Turkish variable definitions in the project. https://github.com/ColorlibHQ/gentelella has been used for the admin panel.
+There are English and Turkish variable definitions in this project.
+I plan to add security updates to this repository as I find time.
+Although most of the user view is in English, the tables I have created are in Turkish.
+To avoid confusion, I mostly used Turkish variable names. https://github.com/ColorlibHQ/gentelella has been used for the admin panel.
 License information is added below.

 <h2>Home Page of e-commerce website</h2>